alissa-huskey/python-class/docs/practices/debugging.md

 Let's use this to get more information about the `msg` variable.

-At the {guilabel}`DEBUG CONSOLE` prompt, type the the following commands and then hit enter after each.
+At the {guilabel}`DEBUG CONSOLE` prompt, type the following commands and then hit enter after each.

 ```{code-block} python